chembl/miniChEMBL/README.md

 # miniChEMBL
-Minimal but representative sat of data from ChEMBL suitable for testing applications.
+The idea od the project is to provide small but represntative set of data from ChEMBL DB in a form of JSON file, XML file and Django fixtures ready to use for testing by Travis or other CI systems and unit tests.
+This can be useful of other ChEMBL project and other developers interested in using ChEMBL data.
+The data should be always tagged with ChEMBL version.
+There should be also a script that prepares this data and schema description.